dddb11/MVSS-Net/README.md

 The original repo is lacking the training code, links are here: [OFFICIAL MVSS-Net link](https://github.com/dong03/MVSS-Net/) we tried our best to reproduce the result of the model.

+## Foreword
+**ALERT**: Although this method may seem like the current SOTA model, but the current results indicate that there are many doubts in this paper.
+We **do not recommend** using it as a replication model for the target or a model for learning when entering the field for the following reasons:

+- Facts:
-> We need to point out that many researchers reported that they failed to reproduce the result in their paper.
-This is also our goal when building this repo, but in the end, our re-implementation also fails and the metrics are far from the metrics in the paper on the Columbia and COVER datasets.
+  - We need to point out that many researchers reported that they failed to reproduce the result in their paper.
+Reaching the result in their paper is also our goal when building this repo, but in the end, our re-implementation could reach the pixel-level fixed threshold F1 score on CASIAv1 and NIST16 and Defacto, but far from Coverage and Columbia.
+Many existing researchers have made inferences that there may be data leakage on this two dataset.
-> You could discuss this phenomenon with researchers through these links: [Zhihu(a Chinese forum)](https://zhuanlan.zhihu.com/p/422549140); [Issues of the official repo](https://github.com/dong03/MVSS-Net/issues).
+  - And for optimal F1, many researchers questioned for this absured metrics and send issues to the author, but the lead author of the article can only give ambiguous answers finally([issue](https://github.com/dong03/MVSS-Net/issues/11)), and unable to correctly clarify how the optimal f1 used in the paper comes from.
+The value of this optimal F1 can only reach a maximum of `0.62` by reserchers all over the Internet, while far below the 0.7 in the paper.

->Besides there is a known issue in the official repo where there is ambiguity in the calculation of the Image-level F1 score.
-However, they suspiciously benefit a lot from this ambiguous f1 score: [Link](https://github.com/dong03/MVSS-Net/issues/30).
+  - Besides there is a known issue in the official repo where there is ambiguity in the calculation of the Image-level F1 score.
+However, **they suspiciously benefit a lot from this ambiguous f1 score**, detailed proof is provided in the following [Link](https://github.com/dong03/MVSS-Net/issues/30).

+>You could discuss all phenomenon and stand together with researchers through these links: [Zhihu(a Chinese forum)](https://zhuanlan.zhihu.com/p/422549140); [Issues of the official repo](https://github.com/dong03/MVSS-Net/issues).

+- Our comments:
+  - From their official issue page, it can be seen that when faced with numerous researchers asking about training codes, there is no response at all.
+However, once the severe [F1 issue](https://github.com/dong03/MVSS-Net/issues/30) is pointed out and friendly discussions are conducted, **the author's arrogant treatment was received, and the issue was quickly closed with "nothing to do with honesty"**, which is full of arrogance and disrespect toward scientific research.
+  - If you have reproduced this paper, you can discuss the reproduced indicators and inferred conclusions together in the issue of our repo.
+If you have suffered a lot due to their irresponsible articles, we also welcome everyone to discuss in the issue section of our repo.

 ## Enviroment
-Ubuntu
+Ubuntu 18.04.5 LTS

+Python 3.9.15

-PyTorch 1.10.0 + cu111
+PyTorch 1.10.0 + cuda11.1

+Detail python librarys can found in [requirements.txt](./requirements.txt)

 ## Quick Start
 - Prepare your datasets: